enrico-sorcinelli/taxonomies-sortable/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/taxonomies-sortable` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
-1. Use the _Settings->Taxonomies_ Sortable screen to configure the plugin by selecting non-hierarchical taxonomies you want to make sortables.

 == Usage ==